-Integers in CLAIRE are 30-bits integer.
-Any larger number will be cast automatically into a float.
-This restriction (30 vs 32bits) helps CLAIRE interpreter to run faster.
-Integers have a common syntax (A more formal CLAIRE syntax is presented in the first appendix) :
+Integers in CLAIRE 4 are 64-bits integer.
+Integers have a common syntax (A more formal CLAIRE syntax is presented in the first appendix):

-Floats are 64-bits from the host language (C++).
-Their syntax follows C convention, with the addition of the % macrocaracter, to indicate percentage values.
+Floats are 64-bits from the host language (Go).
+Their syntax follows C/Go convention, with the addition of the % macro-caracter, to indicate percentage values.